veeneck/ColwichHSO/content/forms/fundrequest.md

 fullUrl: https://colwichhso.com/forms/funds
 subtitle: Teacher Request For Funds
 shoutout: We've Got You Covered 🏦
 overview: Teachers, HSO would love to be able to fund your request for field trips, classroom projects, or other financial needs.
-We're trying to streamline this for the 2025-206 school year.
-Please read the new [Fund Request FAQ](#section0), and then submit the form below!
+Please read the [Fund Request FAQ](#section0), and then submit the form below!
 faq_category: fundrequest
 formEmbed: qjmf0o41hoz3ib
 aliases: